Weary passengers head home after stinky Carnival cruise

-MOBILE, Alabama (Reuters) - Thousands of passengers who spent five days stuck on a stinking cruise ship in the Gulf of Mexico headed home on Friday by bus, plane or car, and relished the chance for a warm shower and working toilets after finally arriving back on land.
+MOBILE, Alabama (Reuters) - Thousands of passengers who spent nearly five days stuck on a disabled cruise ship in the Gulf of Mexico headed home on Friday by bus, plane or car, relishing the chance for a warm shower and working toilets after finally arriving back on land.

 It took several hours for more than 3,000 vacationers to make their way off the ship after it arrived late on Thursday.
-Some travelers kissed the ground when they walked off, and others disembarked wearing the ship’s white bath robes, part souvenir and part protection against the chilly night air.
+Some travelers kissed the ground when they arrived, while others disembarked wearing the ship’s white bath robes - part souvenir and part protection against the chilly night air.

-About 100 buses waited to carry passengers on the seven-hour journey to Galveston, Texas, while other buses departed for shorter rides to New Orleans or to hotels in Mobile.
+About 100 buses carried passengers on the seven-hour journey to Galveston, Texas, while other buses departed for shorter rides to New Orleans or to hotels in Mobile.

 One bus broke down on its way to New Orleans, said passenger Jacob Combs, an Austin, Texas-based sales executive with a healthcare and hospice company.

-The 893-foot (272-metre)vessel was returning to Galveston from Cozumel, Mexico, on the third day of a four-day cruise when an engine-room fire knocked out power and plumbing across most of the ship on Sunday.
+The 893-foot (272-meter) vessel was returning to Galveston from Cozumel, Mexico, on the third day of a four-day cruise when an engine-room fire knocked out power and plumbing across most of the ship on Sunday.

-Passengers described an overpowering stench on parts of the ship and complained to relatives and media via cellphone that toilets and drainpipes had overflowed, soaking many cabins and interior passages in raw sewage.
+Passengers described an overpowering stench on parts of the ship and complained to relatives and media via cellphones that toilets and drainpipes had overflowed, soaking many cabins and interior passages in raw sewage.

-The saga, which received extensive coverage on U.S. cable news stations, was another public relations disaster for cruise giant Carnival Corp.
+The saga, which received extensive coverage on U.S. cable news programs, was another public relations disaster for Carnival Corp, the world’s largest cruise company.
 Last year, its Costa Concordia luxury liner ran aground off the coast of Italy, killing 32 people.

 The nature of the troubles aboard the Triumph inspired bathroom-humor banter among late-night comedy shows and the amateur comedians who took to Twitter with poop puns.

 “Just imagine the filth,” said Combs, 30.
 “People were doing crazy things and going to the bathroom in sinks and showers.
 It was inhuman.
-The stewards would go in and clean it all up.
-They were constantly cleaning.”
+The stewards would go in and clean it all up.”

 Facing criticism over the company’s response, Carnival Cruise Lines Chief Executive Gerry Cahill boarded the ship after it arrived in Mobile to personally apologize to passengers.